American Marten: Profile and Information

 Geographical Range and Habitat

 American martens, Martes americana, can be found in the northern regions of North America.
-The species is found from Newfoundland and Nova Scotia west to Alaska and south to parts of the rocky mountain range and California.
+The species is found in Newfoundland and Nova Scotia, west of Alaska and south of parts of the Rocky Mountain Range and California.

-Martens is found sporadically in areas of the state of New York, Michigan, Minnesota, Maine, and Wisconsin.
+Martens is found sporadically in areas of the states of New York, Michigan, Minnesota, Maine, and Wisconsin.

 While numbers were higher in the southeastern portion of the species in Colonial times, the loss of forest habitat in these areas has reduced their range.

-Programs for the reintroduction of these animals in Minnesota and Ontario may help the population to recover.
+Programs for reintroducing these animals in Minnesota and Ontario may help the population recover.

 They can be found in structurally complex, mature forests and may occur at all elevations where such habitat exists.
 They lie in hollow logs, crevices, or empty earth burrows.